When we talk about stretching, mobility and flexibility, the terminology can get real confusing, real quick.

 Building strength around the joints, tendons and ligaments to support you in the increased range of motion you are building with your passive stretching will not only mean you can transfer those flexi moves onto the pole more easily, but also more safely.

-Once a muscle has reached its maximum length, if you continue to push your stretches, it’s no longer the muscles that are stretching but the ligaments.
-Putting this kind of stress on your ligaments and tendons is seriously bad news for the stability of your joints and puts you at a highly increased risk of injury.
+Regular and intense passive stretching can cause the connective tissues around your muscle and joints to loosen, making them weak and vulnerable to injury.
+What’s more, Once a muscle has reached its maximum length, if you continue to push your stretches, it’s no longer the muscles that are stretching but the ligaments.
+Putting this kind of stress on your ligaments and tendons is bad news for the stability of your joints and puts you at an increased risk of injury.

 Getting into that Bendy Kate chest stand might look cool for a photoshoot, but it really isn’t worth tearing a ligament or tendon for, trust me.